anonymoussc/anonymoussc.github.io/_posts/2015-05-02-change-ownership-of-file-and-directory-in-linux-through-CLI.markdown

 Syntax command as follow :

     sudo chown user:group directory

+I.e we want to change package.json file owned by root and group by root to user anonymous and group by anonymous.

+    sudo chown anonymous:anonymous package.json

 ### Change user and group ownership of a directory & sub-directory.